vpht1/hband/README_en.md

 We will use your information to help you improve your health and manage your smart wearable devices:

-1. **E-mail or mobile phone number: **Used to register and log in to an account; no need to provide it when logging in with a local account (no account).
+1. **E-mail or mobile phone number**: Used to register and log in to an account; no need to provide it when logging in with a local account (no account).
-2. **Gender, height, weight, date of birth: **Used to calculate calories burned during daily activities and distance exercised.
+2. **Gender, height, weight, date of birth**: Used to calculate calories burned during daily activities and distance exercised.
-3. **Contact list, call log: **Used to provide communication notification service according to demand.
+3. **Contact list, call log**: Used to provide communication notification service according to demand.
-4. **Approximate location information: **According to the requirements of the Android system, scan the surrounding Bluetooth devices via GPS.
+4. **Approximate location information**: According to the requirements of the Android system, scan the surrounding Bluetooth devices via GPS.
-5. **Accurate location information: **Used to record tracks in motion or provide real-time weather services.
+5. **Accurate location information**: Used to record tracks in motion or provide real-time weather services.
-6. **Album: **Used to set personalized services, such as the dial of a watch.
+6. **Album**: Used to set personalized services, such as the dial of a watch.
-7. **Mobile application notification information: **Provide communication notification service according to demand.
+7. **Mobile application notification information**: Provide communication notification service according to demand.
-8. **IP address, browser type, application crash information: **Provide technical support to solve product and service problems.
+8. **IP address, browser type, application crash information**: Provide technical support to solve product and service problems.

 ### Who do we share your data with?

-We will not actively share or transfer your personal information to third parties other than H Band **(except as otherwise provided by laws and regulations or when necessary to protect the rights and interests of users).**
+We will not actively share or transfer your personal information to third parties other than H Band **(except as otherwise provided by laws and regulations or when necessary to protect the rights and interests of users)**.

 When you need us to share or transfer your personal information to a third party other than H Band, we will directly obtain your consent or confirm that the third party obtains your express consent to the above behavior.
 At the same time, we will conduct risk assessments on third parties who provide information to external parties to ensure that third parties need to provide the same or equivalent protection of personal information as described in this privacy policy and then share or transfer in accordance with the law.